CHBChan/mythic-emporium-enhanced/server/README.md

 # Description

 This is an inventory management system developed in Spring Boot with MVC architecture.
 The RBAC for the RESTful API uses OAuth2 for authentication.
+Each layer is unit tested with JUnit.

 Demo: *Coming soon*